jmoiron/sqlx/index.md

 ### "In" Queries <a href="#inQueries" class="permalink" id="inQueries">&para;</a>

-Because `database/sql` does not inspect your query and it passes your arguments directly to the driver, it makes it makes dealing with queries with IN clauses difficult:
+Because `database/sql` does not inspect your query and it passes your arguments directly to the driver, it makes dealing with queries with IN clauses difficult:

 ```sql
 SELECT * FROM users WHERE level IN (?);